 How does a Pinterest Scheduler work?

-Personally, I have used both services and I have a 1-year unlimited membership to Tailwind as I think their reporting and analytics are amazing.
-Boardbooster has a great feature that loops old pins continuously on a board which is great for keeping your boards fresh.
+I have a 1-year unlimited membership to Tailwind as I think their reporting and analytics are amazing.

 You can use this referral link for a free month of Tailwind if you would like to check it out.

 Many bloggers have found great success with these Pinterest schedulers and have seen their traffic grow in leaps and bounds.

 - They free up your time to work on other projects

 - The optimized “smart schedule” in the case of Tailwind allows you to pin at the best times for your audience

 Cons of Pinterest Schedulers

 - Extremely time-consuming to set up (but quick after that with my Tailwind method.)

 - Can make you seem spammy if not used correctly.
 Tailwind needs a feature that will adhere to board rules such as “not more than 3 a day” otherwise you risk being kicked out of the group.

 - Some bloggers believe that only using a Pinterest scheduler hurts reach.
 You do still need to pin manually it seems, so you have to do some extra work on top of scheduling your pins.